image

 No. We are strictly a Floral Design School.

-Because we are strictly a floral design school, you have the confidence that you are studying in a specialized facility that is uniquely geared to teaching floral art.
+Because we are strictly a floral design school, you have the confidence that you are studying in a specialized facility that is uniquely geared to teaching floral art not selling you stuff.
 You have instructors that include not only people with floral background, but also a doctorate in education.

-Because teaching floral art is our sole means of support we work hard at it, and we take pride when our graduates open flower shops near us or in other areas.
+Because teaching floral art is our primary means of support we work hard at it, and we take pride when our graduates open flower shops near us or in other areas.

 Back to Table of Contents